-Saratoga Springs once boasted as many as three downtown movie houses.
+A BRIEF HISTORY OF OUR ORGANIZATION: Saratoga Springs once boasted as many as three downtown movie houses.
 By the late Eighties, these were gone.
-In 1993, several Saratogians launched an initiative to open a welcoming, in-town, not-for-profit movie theater where people devoted to the art of cinema could see and talk about top-caliber, hard-to-find films.
+In 1993, a group of Saratoga residents launched an initiative to open a welcoming, in-town, not-for-profit movie theater where people devoted to the art of cinema could see and talk about top-caliber, hard-to-find films.
 Film Forum movies were shown in a hotel ballroom, a drive-in movie theater, a coffee house, college auditoriums, churches, and the top floor of City Hall.
 Since the mid-Nineties we have made our home in the Dee Sarno Theater of the Saratoga Arts Center at 320 Broadway, with thrice-weekly screenings at this downtown venue.

 Our programming today reflects a range of genres with something for everyone: critically acclaimed new releases, classics, foreign films, family features, documentaries, shorts, animated movies, and film or video productions by local and nationally known filmmakers.
-We strive to keep our program affordable to all, and for members, children, and students, our rates are reduced.
+We strive to keep our program affordable to all, and for members, children, and students.

 Periodically, screenings at our venue feature a “film forum” component, with a panel, performance, or presentation led by experts and informed viewers.
 We celebrate film as a powerful aesthetic medium and we strongly promote film-going as an interactive experience; indeed, for two decades the Film Forum has served as a cultural commons where movie-lovers share in a community defined by a shared regard for film.